 Champions League – Follow the Football match between FC Barcelona and Manchester City live with Eurosport.
 The match starts at 19:45 on 19 October 2016.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Luis Enrique or Josep Guardiola?
+Who will come out on top in the battle of the managers Ernesto Valverde or Josep Guardiola?
 Find out by following our live matchcast.

 Have your say by voting on who will win between FC Barcelona and Manchester City?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.